 Is It Awesome?: YES I WILL NOT BE TAKING QUESTIONS AT THIS TIME

-In plenty of ways, Age of Apocalypse is a strange place to start with X-Men, because it’s well known characters operating outside their standard parameters, literally operating apart from their years of shared continuity in Marvel’s Earth-616.
-Yet, in so many ways, the variations on characters offers a chance for fans with a basic understanding of their personalities and abilities to explore the potential for fresh, new takes on these longstanding players, in a landscape that doesn’t deliberately mirror what we typically see in the likes of early 2000’s X-Men movies or the 90s Animated Series.
+In plenty of ways, the Age of Apocalypse is a strange place to start with X-Men, because its well-known characters operate outside their standard parameters, literally operating apart from their years of shared continuity in Marvel’s Earth-616.
+Yet, in so many ways, the variations on characters offer a chance for fans with a basic understanding of their personalities and abilities to explore the potential for fresh, new takes on these longstanding players, in a landscape that doesn’t deliberately mirror what we typically see in the likes of early 2000’s X-Men movies or the 90s Animated Series.

 Issues: X-Men #1 to #7

 Era: Jim Lee X-Men